Disclosure: The following is a Sponsored Post from Tapestry of Grace.

 - Prepared me for teaching high school- both for my own kids and the Rhetoric class at our co-op.

-- Taught me how to lead Socratic discussion.
+- Taught me how to lead a Socratic discussion.

 - Gave me practice with real students.
 I prepared my “script” that I was to use with them, deciding which questions I should ask.
 Then, during the class, I led the 2 high school students through an actual Socratic discussion.
 I got first-hand experience with them as to what it would be like before I did it with my own high school students.